The Blue Monday Blues

 Depression affects one's ability to function regularly in daily life.
 More than merely situational, it can be caused by genetics, neurochemical imbalances, psychological factors, and more.

 Seasonal Affective Disorder Neurotransmitter TestingSo do you just have the Blue Monday blues, that will clear up come springtime?
 Or is it a more serious long-term condition?
 One way to find out is through neurotransmitter and hormone testing.
-Knowing whether your brain, gut, and endocrine chemistry are a cause for mental and emotional distress will help guide you to lifelong solutions.
+Knowing whether your brain, gut, and endocrine chemistry are causes of mental and emotional distress will help guide you to lifelong solutions.
 There are natural supplements and certain foods that can help, in addition to psychotherapy and alternative healing modalities.

 You can conveniently check your neurotransmitter levels, including serotonin and dopamine, as well as hormones such as estrogen, testosterone, and cortisol, with Canary Club at-home testing.
 This is your first step in figuring things out and getting on the road to singing "It's Friday, I'm in Love!"